omshrivastava26/SDE-Intern-Assessment-2024-Ivy-Homes/README.md

 And the Movie Data is Further a Dictionary, with *keys* **Name**, **Link** and **Reviews**.<br />
 **Name** and **Link** have *strings* as *values*.
 But **Reivews** are lists of Dictionary.<br />
 This dictionary consists data like *Rating*, *By*, *Date*, *Content* and *Upvotes*
+##Summary
+Considerations and Assumptions:
+Web Scraping: The code relies on web scraping techniques, which are subject to changes in the IMDb website's structure.
+Any modifications to the website might break the script, requiring updates.

+Browser Compatibility: The script uses the Firefox web driver for Selenium.
+Ensure that the appropriate version of the Firefox browser and the gecko driver executable are installed.

+Sleep Duration: The sleep_duration variable is used to introduce delays during web interactions.
+The optimal value may vary based on network conditions, and the script assumes a reasonable delay for elements to load.

+Data Structure: The script structures the scraped data into a dictionary, with genres as keys and a list of movie details as values.
+The script also includes movie reviews as a nested list within the movie details.

+File Dumping: The script allows the user to specify the output file name, format (CSV, JSON, or PICKLE), number of top movies, and number of reviews.
+The script assumes default values if not provided.

+User Input Handling: The script uses the OptionParser module for handling command-line arguments.
+It assumes that users will provide appropriate inputs and provides default values if some options are not specified.